The Kuleshov Effect is a film editing technique that was first introduced by Soviet filmmaker Lev Kuleshov.

 The effect can be used to produce emotions or bring forth hidden messages from an audience through a juxtaposition of shots.

-This entry will cover how to modernize this old technique using new tools such as After Effects and Final Cut Pro X which are both affordable for most budgets.
+This entry will cover how to modernize this old technique using new tools such as

 A technique that’s called Kuleshov Effect has been used for over 100 years to create powerful emotional responses in film.
 The effect can be created by cutting between close-ups of the face and various objects, or it can be achieved through juxtaposition.